AtaSahin/WeatherAppReact/README.md

 You can also add multiple cities for quick access to their weather information.

 ## Technologies Used
--React
+- React
--Axios
+- Axios
--React Router DOM
+- React Router DOM
--OpenWeatherMap API
+- OpenWeatherMap API